tomatolog/manticore/docs/6_extending_sphinx/sphinx_plugins.rst

 At the very least, you will need the SPH\_UDF\_VERSION constant to implement a proper version function.
 Depending on the specific plugin type, you might or might not need to link your plugin with ``src/sphinxudf.c``.
-However, as of 2.2.2-beta all the functions implemented in ``sphinxudf.c`` are about unpacking the PACKEDFACTORS() blob, and no plugin types are exposed to that kind of data.
+However, all the functions implemented in ``sphinxudf.c`` are about unpacking the PACKEDFACTORS() blob, and no plugin types are exposed to that kind of data.
 So currently, you would never need to link with the C-file, just the header would be sufficient.
 (In fact, if you copy over the UDF version number, then for some of the plugin types you would not even need the header file.)

 Formally, plugins are just sets of C functions that follow a certain naming parttern.
 You are typically required to define just one key